Comprehensive Guide to Trading XRP in 2023

 As you likely know, Ripple is the name of both the open payment network and the digital currency XRP.
 The technology ensures instant, and virtually free transactions, on a global scale.

-As of 2021, XRP is the seventh-largest cryptocurrency in terms of market cap.
+As of 2023, XRP is the eighth-largest cryptocurrency in terms of market cap.
 This highlights that Ripple is attractive to investors and traders of all shapes and sizes.

 Interested in learning how to trade Ripple yourself, but not sure where to begin?